 Once Dr Wolfe has lifted the flap, the Wavelight EX500 excimer laser will precisely reshape the cornea by applying a customised, computer-generated pattern to permanently reshape your cornea.
 The laser time is usually between 5 and 15 seconds per eye, depending on the degree of correction required.

 The flap is then precisely repositioned but there are no stitches required to hold it in place.
-You will be given a pair of eye shields to wear for the next four night to protect your eyes from accidental knocks or bumps as they heal.
+You will be provided with a pair of eye shields to wear for the next four night to protect your eyes from accidental rubbing during your sleep.

 Your eyes will examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
 You will need to arrange for someone to drive you home.

 What to expect after LASIK eye surgery

 You will need someone to drive you home from your LASIK procedure and we recommend that you plan to relax for the rest of the day.
 Your eyes will often feel watery, slightly irritated and gritty for a few hours after LASIK so don’t make any plans for the evening of your surgery.
 You may wish to have a sleep or simply keep your eyes closed.

-A pair of protective goggles will be provided to wear on the day of surgery and while sleeping for four nights to protect your eyes from glare and accidental rubbing during your sleep.
+A pair of eye shields will be provided for you to wear while sleeping for four nights to protect your eyes from accidental rubbing during your sleep.
 It is important to avoid rubbing your eyes for the first week after LASIK eye surgery.